Updated on September 21st, 2025 Posted In: Gardening Know How

 You may not intend to prune your trees yourself.

-But even if you employ a tree surgeon, there are key facts you need to know about tree maintenance.
+Even if you hire a tree surgeon, there are key facts worth knowing.

 When should you prune your trees?